jscottsmith/react-scroll-parallax/README.md

 ## Parallax Controller

-The following are public methods available on the `ParallaxController` global:

 **`init()`**

 Initilize the `ParallaxController` on the client with the `init` static method.

+**NOTE:** Calling `ParallaxController.init()` creates an instance of the controller on the `window` using the same name, e.g. `window.ParallaxController`.

+The following are public methods available on the `window.ParallaxController` global:

 **`update()`**